mikesays/mikesays.github.io/_posts/2018-05-10-jesus-rollerskating-christ.markdown

 ### Meaning

-Astonishment with something unbelievably good or above-and-beyond.
-A combination of the expression of surprise and praise.
+Astonishment with something unbelievably good or above-and-beyond; a combination of the expression of surprise and praise.

 ### Etymology